Full quantum theory of nonequilibrium phonon condensation and phase transition

-\textit{Introduction.}-- In biological systems, a driven nonequilibrium condensation phenomenon which was often compared with the Bose-Einstein condensation (BEC) was hypothesized by Fr\"olich in the late 1960s \cite{frohlich1968long,frohlich1968bose,frohlich1970long,Frohlich1988}.
-While BEC is a low-temperature equilibrium phenomenon whose discovery was only recently realized as the cooling technology advances \cite{anderson1995observation,davis1995bose}, the Fr\"ohlich condensate is intrinsically an out-of-equilibrium condensation of collective vibrations at the lowest mode driven by an external energy supply and is expected to occur at much higher temperatures \cite{bunkov2013spin}.
-The proposal has stimulated a wide range of studies on the collective modes in nonequilibrium systems such as quasi-equilibrium magnon condensation at room temperature \cite{demokritov2006bose,chumak2009bose}, the polariton condensation in photonic systems \cite{kasprzak2006bose,manni2011polariton,deng2010exciton,zhang2022quantum,bloch2022non} as well as nonequilibrium phase transitions \cite{haken1975cooperative,haken1977synergetics}.
-Recently, due to the rapid progress of terahertz technology, many experimental and analytical works have been carried out recently in this direction and signals of the long-anticipated nonequilibrium condensation were finally observed \cite{reimers2009weak,nardecchia2018out}.
-More experimental investigations in both biological and non-biological systems have been proposed such as using lysozymes and the bovine serum albumin (BSA) proteins with spectroscopy and an array of membranes coupled with an optomechanical cavity \cite{zhang2019quantum,zheng2021frohlich}.
+\textit{Introduction.}-- In biological systems, a driven nonequilibrium condensation phenomenon which is often compared with the Bose-Einstein condensation (BEC) was hypothesized by Fr\"olich in the late 1960s \cite{frohlich1968long,frohlich1968bose,frohlich1970long,Frohlich1988}.
+While BEC is a low-temperature equilibrium phenomenon whose discovery was only recently realized as the cooling technology advances \cite{anderson1995observation,davis1995bose}, Fr\"ohlich condensate is intrinsically an out-of-equilibrium condensation of collective vibrations at the lowest mode driven by an external energy supply and is expected to occur at much higher temperatures \cite{bunkov2013spin}.
+The proposal has stimulated a wide range of studies on the collective modes in nonequilibrium systems such as quasi-equilibrium magnon condensation at room temperature \cite{demokritov2006bose,chumak2009bose}, polariton condensation in photonic systems \cite{kasprzak2006bose,manni2011polariton,deng2010exciton,zhang2022quantum,bloch2022non}, as well as nonequilibrium phase transitions \cite{haken1975cooperative,haken1977synergetics}.
+Recently, due to the rapid progress of terahertz technology, many experimental and analytical works have been carried out in this direction and signals of the long-anticipated nonequilibrium condensation were finally observed \cite{pokorny2004excitation,reimers2009weak,turton2014terahertz,lundholm2015terahertz,nardecchia2018out}.
+Further experimental investigations in both biological and non-biological systems have been proposed, such as spectroscopic studies using lysozymes and the bovine serum albumin (BSA) proteins, and optomechanical experiments using an array of membranes coupled with an cavity \cite{zhang2019quantum,zheng2021frohlich}.